Beachy Head (poem): Composition

-Charlotte Turner Smith, an English Romantic poet and novelist, began writing Beachy Head in 1803, the year that England and France ended their one year of peace between the French Revolutionary Wars and the Napoleonic Wars.
+Charlotte Turner Smith, an English Romantic poet and novelist, began writing Beachy Head in 1803, the year that Britain and France ended their one year of peace between the French Revolutionary Wars and the Napoleonic Wars.
 At this time, Smith lived in cheap housing near her childhood home in the South Downs, eighty miles from Beachy Head, in poverty due to debt caused by her estranged husband, Benjamin Smith.
 Her novels had stopped selling well as readers were less sympathetic to her revolutionary political views, and she sold her personal library of 500 books to support herself.
 She was also increasingly ill during these years, with rheumatoid arthritis making it difficult to write, and sometimes immobilizing her.

 Smith continued to write and revise Beachy Head for the next three years.
 She also wrote extensive footnotes to the poem.
 She sent a draft of the poem and notes to her publisher Joseph Johnson in May 1806.
 Smith died on October 28, 1806, and her relatives took over the task of publishing her works.
 According to the preface, the publication of Beachy Head was delayed because the publisher wanted to locate a preface possibly written by Smith, and to add a biography of her life, but ultimately it was published without these materials.
 The poem appeared in print January 31, 1807, as the first poem of the volume Beachy Head and Other Poems.

-The preface written by Smith's publisher states that the poem was "not completed according to the original design," though Smith's last letter to Johnson does not mention intended revisions to the poem other than footnotes.
+The preface written by Smith's publisher states that the poem was "not completed according to the original design", though Smith's last letter to Johnson does not mention intended revisions to the poem other than footnotes.
 Some scholars have concluded that Smith intended to add a short epitaph to the end of the poem.
 Others, however, believe that the poem intentionally falls within the genre of the Romantic fragment poem.
 In this reading, it has been suggested that the incomplete elements are the missing memoir or preface.